 Before I took up blogging full-time (okay, part-time because I’m a mom, and I can’t blog 40 hours a week), I designed party printable sets.
 I loved it because I would create a set, take party pictures, and add them to my Etsy shop.
 Most people wanted the invites customized, so it wasn’t completely passive, but it was a steady income for a while.

-My Etsy shop always did better than my self-hosted website.
-It probably had a lot to do with traffic (I had none), and I wasn’t great about linking up my posts to my set.
-I would pretty much write a post and not mention it again.
-However, once Etsy changed its policies, my sales TANKED.
+My Etsy shop always did really well, but once Etsy changed its policies, my sales TANKED.
 Like, I went from making $500 plus a month on those 14 sets (mostly my 3 most popular sets) to $0.

 I’m not saying you shouldn’t start an Etsy store.
 You should definitely try it.
 It’s a minimum investment at 20 cents per listing, and you don’t pay fees until you make sales.
 Read up on Etsy SEO, add multiple listings to your shop (a lot more than my 14…another one of my mistakes), and be patient.
 It may take a while to gain some traction on Etsy.
 I’m considering opening another Etsy shop as soon as I have enough digital products created.

-I use Woocommerce for my site, and I like it.
-It has automatic downloads, which I need because I do not have time to email my files to every customer!
-It’s my favorite cart plugin for WordPress.
+I used Woocommerce for my site, and I like it for a while.
+It has automatic downloads, which I need because I do not have time to email my files to every customer (although it was quite glitchy and I had to send emails personally to a lot of customers).
+It’s a great free option if you’re looking to save money and keep visitors on your site.

 2. WHOLESALE OR FREELANCE DESIGN